sipeed/MaixPy/docs/doc/en/vision/yolo26-depth.md

   }
 }
 ```
+**Notes**:
-The quantization dataset calib_data.zip can contain a few COCO dataset images
+1. The quantization dataset calib_data.zip can contain a few COCO dataset images
+2. You can set `npu_mode` to `NPU1` and add the `vnpu` suffix to output_name — that means it's using the VNPU.
+The model will be a bit slower, but you can turn on `AI-ISP` in settings to get better camera quality.
+3. You can also set `npu_mode` to `NPU2` and add the `npu` suffix to output_name — that means it's using the full NPU.
+This gives you the fastest model speed, but you have to turn off `AI-ISP` in settings for it to work.

 **④Start conversion:**